agrobys/BoardProvisioningBot-test/README.md

 - help: Print all available commands
 - add [email]: Add an authorized user to your organization.
 Provided email must be in your organization.
 You can provide several at once separated by a space.
 - token [token]: Update your access token.
 If you're using a temporary token, it is only valid for 48hrs.
+If you do not wish to expose your access token to everyone in a message, use the 'reinit' command instead.
 - reinit: Reinitialize the bot.
-Do this if you wish to use it for a different organization in this room.
+Do this if you wish to use it for a different organization in this room or if you need to update your token.

 >If you have any questions, contact me at agrobys@cisco.com.